MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-sf.md

     The main benefit of using this pattern is to significantly reduce the amount of time the game may be delayed when manually instantiating new Instances.

-See [Scaling in Server Fabric](https://docs.microsoft.com/azure/service-fabric/service-fabric-concepts-scalability) to read about how you can build scalable microservices games.
+See [Scaling in Server Fabric](https://docs.microsoft.com/azure/service-fabric/service-fabric-concepts-scalability) to read about how you can build scalable games.

 ## Additional resources and samples